SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 ## Your trackers are drifting more than expected

 Make sure that when you turn on your tracker, it's lying on a flat surface.
 The sensors need to calibrate for 10-20 seconds in a stable environment.
+If your trackers use an IMU besides BNO085s, you may need to perform additional [IMU calibration](server/imu-calibration.md).

 ## My feet sink into the floor / I'm sliding a lot